juanclopgar97/python_sharp/README.md

                    ^^^^^^^^^^^^^^^^^^^^^^^^
 TypeError: function2() missing 1 required positional argument: 'parameter2'
 ```

 Here *function1* was executed correctly due the signature of the function match with how the delegate was executed (passing only one integer "5"), and *function2* was expecting a second string parameter resulting in a TypeError.
-So, is really important keep signatures in a homogeneous manner.
+So, it is really important keep signatures in a homogeneous manner.

+#### How to get returned values of callables out of a Delegate

 Once the delegate is executed you can get the returned values (if Any) as a tuple returned by the delegate, this tuple represents the values returned by every callable in the delegate's callable collection: